marekolsak/marek-build/README.md

 Configure and build everything in the listed order, because there are dependencies:
 - kernel depends on firmware
 - libdrm and llvm don't depend on anything
+- mesa uses meson for configuration of the build system
 - mesa depends on libdrm and llvm
 - xf86-video-amdgpu depends on libdrm and mesa
 - waffle depends on mesa